CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/day-plan/index.md

 time=5
 [objectives]
     1="Describe how the day plan works"
-    2="Identify some frequently used blocks in a module" [build] render = 'never' list = 'local'
+    2="Identify some frequently used activities in a day plan" [build] render = 'never' list = 'local'